nitinkatkam/mongodb36_ent_openshift/README.md

 To build the image you can execute the following:

+docker build -f Dockerfile.centos . --tag mongodb

+or

-docker build . --tag mongodb
+docker build -f Dockerfile.rhel . --tag mongodb

 Run using docker
 ===============